LIFE Ebro Resilience P1 Videos

 Disclosure pills

-The images taken from PHASE 1 of the morphological adaptation of the River Ebro in the Ortigoso area, in the town of Milagro, in Navarra, show visually what a mote setback is.
-It involves demolishing defences close to the riverbed and rebuilding them further away, widening (restoring) the natural flood plain, thereby reducing flood damage.
+The images taken from PHASE 1 of the morphological adaptation of the Ebro River in the Ortigoso area, in the town of Milagro, in Navarra, show visually what a recessing of the riverbed is: demolition of defenses close to the riverbed and reconstruction of new ones further away, widening the natural flood plain, thus reducing flood damage.

-In the LIFE Ebro Resilience P1 Project 10% of river space is recovered, with the elimination of 1.8 km of mote and the recessing of a further 3.9 km.
+In the LIFE Ebro Resilience P1 Project, between its two sections of intervention, 10% of river space is recovered, with the elimination of 1.8 km of motes and the recessing of another 3.9 km.

-Concludes the morphological adaptation of the Ebro in the meander of La Roza
+Completion of the morphological adaptation phase of the Ebro river in La Roza, Alfaro (La Rioja)

-After a year of work, this phase of the intervention in Alfaro (La Rioja) by the CHE has concluded and all that remains is the river restoration to be carried out by the Government of La Rioja.
+After a year of work, this phase of the intervention in Alfaro (La Rioja) by the CHE will conclude in November 2023 and all that remains is the river restoration to be carried out by the Government of La Rioja.

 Technology to reduce flood risk: hydraulic modeling